 Are you, like me, highly sensitive?

-HSPs greatly overlap with autists and ADHDers.
-While our sensitivity can predispose us to physical and mental health challenges, it may also empower us to see things others overlook, care for those who are suffering, and ultimately seek to heal our world.
+HSPs overlap quite a bit with the autism and ADHD communities.
+While our sensitivity can predispose us to physical and mental health challenges, it may also empower us to see things others overlook, care for those who are suffering, and seek to heal our world.

 Society may tell us to toughen up, but I dare you to be sensitive.